-On Monday, April 18, the Township of Clark 2011 municipal budget was approved unanimously by town council.
-The total amount to be raised by taxes (including the minimum library tax) for 2011 is $14,767,542, an increase of $393,551 from 2010.
+On Monday, April 18, The total amount to be raised by taxes (including the minimum library tax) for 2011 is $14,767,542, an increase of $393,551 from 2010.
 The increase represents 8.6 tax points, or $86 per $100,000 in assessed home value.
 Mayor Sal Bonaccorso said this year the snowstorms and rising price of gasoline affected the budget, as well as likely going to arbitration with the police union over contracts.
 After the budget was approved, Councilman Pat O’Connor, finance committee chair, addressed council, stating, “Other than mandatory items, we included a two percent increase in wages for all of our employees as well as including significant increases in both the utility and gasoline costs.
 I’m proud to report that Clark is one of the few towns in New Jersey that is continuing to provide services within cap without requiring either furloughs or layoffs, not a simple feat in today’s world of local government.”

-Big win for ALJ: A 7th-inning error in the two-run game gave Johnson baseball a wild win over Hanover Park on April 16.
-In the bottom of the seventh, senior pitcher Mark Wilson singled and senior Brandon Santos walked.
+Big win for ALJ: A 7th-inning error in the two-run game gave Johnson baseball In the bottom of the seventh, senior pitcher Mark Wilson singled and senior Brandon Santos walked.
 Then, junior Jeff Siessel hit a dribbler which was picked up by Hanover Park pitcher Mike Mariano, but when Mariano threw the ball over the third baseman's head into left field, Wilson and Santos scored and the Crusaders won 7-6.

 Volunteer time: Armed with trash bags, gloves and a do-gooder spirit, hundreds of Union County volunteers will wage war against trash thrown into the Rahway River on April 30.